Moderate/Severe Disabilities Education Specialist Credential

 |SPED 571||Clinical Practice I: Moderate to Severe Disabilities||2|

 |SPED 572||Clinical Practice II: Moderate to Severe Disabilities||2|

-NOTE: A maximum of nine units may be taken per term.
+NOTE: A maximum of 9 units may be taken per 8-week session.
 Completion of all credential requirements—including all examinations, coursework, and other requirements—must be met before the candidate will be recommended for a credential.
 Candidates should meet with their credential analyst for information regarding the credential application process.

 NOTE: Candidates who hold an Intern Credential must enroll in an intern support course (SPED 500) during each 8-week session (fall or spring) in which they are not enrolled in a clinical practice course.